poatanson/Remcos-RAT-analysis-report/README.en.md

 ### 6.6 Additional Observations

 **File creation (Event ID 11)**
-- The `.ps1` creations I checked all followed the `__PSScriptPolicyTest_*.ps1` pattern, which is a temporary file PowerShell creates at startup for its script-policy check.
+- The `.ps1` creations that were checked all followed the `__PSScriptPolicyTest_*.ps1` pattern, which is a temporary file PowerShell creates at startup for its script-policy check.
 It is created the same way by an unrelated analyst-launched PowerShell
 - Events from Defender (`mpam-*.exe`), the task scheduler (`SA.DAT`), and the WMI service (`WRITABLE.TST`) were excluded as normal OS behavior
 - No executable or payload file created by the malicious chain was observed.
 However, Sysmon FileCreate is rule-based and some files may not have been recorded, so this is consistent with in-memory loading but is not conclusive evidence